 Carma Spence, the host of the Public Speaking Super Powers Podcast, loves to talk with people about what they do and what they are really good at.
 This podcast, which is the third podcast she has launched, grew out of her research for the book of the same name.

 Launched on Sept.
 20, 2017, as a bi-weekly show featuring the 80+ Featured Speaker interviews Carma conducted to research the book, the podcast has grown to also include new guests sharing their public speaking related expertise.
 For example, on October 25, 2017, the episode featured Brad Schreiber, author of What Are You Laughing At?, talking about how to add humor to your presentations.

-The podcast will take a short hiatus in July/August 2018 after the last of the original interviews airs.
-Then it will move to a more sustainable twice-monthly format and will be upgraded to video.
-Transcripts of each episode are available for download on each episode's page.
+The podcast took a short hiatus in July/August 2018 after the last of the original interviews aired.
+Season Two moves to a more sustainable twice-monthly format.

 What Guests Are Saying